Today in Middle Eastern history: the Siege of Antioch ends, kind of (1098)

 The siege continued into May, when a new Muslim army marched out of Mosul under its governor, Kerbogha, whose forces were bolstered by those of Daquq and Ridwan.
 For reasons passing understanding, Kerbogha decided to spend three weeks unsuccessfully assaulting Edessa instead of going straight to Antioch, buying the Crusaders precious time to prepare.
 They knew they couldn’t meet Kerbogha’s army in open battle and win, so it was either time to pack up and run or time to force their way into the city so that they could be behind its walls when the Muslims got there.

 They decided to go for the city.
-Bohemond declared to his fellow lords that he was in contact with an Armenian guard in the city who was prepared to open the gates to the Crusaders for the right price.
+Bohemond declared to his fellow lords that he was in contact with an Armenian guard in the city named Firoz, who was prepared to open the gates to the Crusaders—for the right price.
 There’s the problem with relying on mercenaries.
 Bohemond offered to pay this guy’s asking price provided he got control of Antioch.
-This of course, violated the deal the Crusaders had made with Alexios to give whatever they captured to him.
-But at this point the Crusader lords had no choice, and I suspect the scarcity of aid from Constantinople had angered them, so they agreed.
+This of course, violated the deal the Crusaders had made with Alexios.
+But at this point the Crusader lords had no choice, and their relationship with Constantinople was poisoned beyond repair anyway, so they agreed.

 Firoz let the Crusaders into the city on June 2 where they promptly started killing everyone in sight, Muslim and Christian, including Firoz’s own brother.
 This sounds bad, but in fairness maybe Firoz hated his brother.
 Who knows?
 Meanwhile, despite the fact that things had finally broken the Crusaders’ way, soldiers and even a few lords, most prominently Stephen of Blois, kept giving up and heading back to Europe.
 Stephen stopped in Constantinople on the way home, where he found Alexios actually preparing to get off his behind and lead an army to relieve the Crusaders at Antioch.
 Stephen told Alexios that the situation was so hopeless that he should just stay home and defend his capital.
 Alexios was only too happy to take his advice.